Miss Peregrine's Home for Peculiar Children (film): Plot

-Wounded Ymbryne Miss Avocet arrives, explaining that Barron assaulted her in her January 2016 time loop at Blackpool, England, killed her children, and is trying to repeat the failed experiment using more Ymbrynes.
-Jake returns to 2016, to find that an elderly man has been killed by a Hollow, so goes back to the portal to warn them that the Hollow is near.
-He is followed by an ornithologist who is actually Mr. Barron in disguise.
+Wounded Ymbryne Miss Avocet is found by Emma, as she escorts Jake back to the entrance to his time.
+After being nursed back to health, Avocet explains that Barron attacked her Children's Home in the January 2016 time loop at Blackpool, England, killed the children, and plans to repeat the earlier failed experiment using more Ymbrynes.
+Back in 2016 Jake is being closely monitored by his worried father, but after they find an elderly man who has been evidently killed by a Hollow, Jakes escapes to get back through the portal to warn the Miss Peregrine, however he is followed by an ornithologist who is actually Mr. Barron in disguise.

-Barron had tried to extract the location of Miss Peregrine's loop from Abe, but his hungry Hollow companion Malthus killed Abe before he could do so.
+Barron explains that he tried to extract the location of Miss Peregrine's loop from Abe, but his hungry Hollow companion Malthus killed Abe before he could do so.
 He then posed as Dr. Golan, encouraging Jake to go to the island so he could lead him to the loop.
-Taking Jake as a hostage, Barron forces Miss Peregrine to trap herself in bird form and takes her to Blackpool, leaving Jake, the other children, and Miss Avocet as prey for Malthus and the other Hollows.
+Now taking Jake as a hostage, Barron forces Miss Peregrine to trap herself in bird form and takes her to Blackpool, leaving Jake, the other children, and Miss Avocet as prey for Malthus and the other Hollows.

 Malthus kills Miss Avocet, but Jake and the children escape just as the Luftwaffe raid destroys the house, killing Malthus.
 Without Miss Peregrine to reset it, the loop closes, leaving them stuck in 1943.
 Salvaging a sunken ocean liner, RMS Augusta, that Emma has used as a personal hideout, they travel to Blackpool and enter its January 2016 loop.
 They fight and destroy Barron's Wight and Hollow allies, and rescue Miss Peregrine and other captive Ymbrynes.
-When the last remaining Hollow arrives, Jake avoids it, and it instead kills Barron, then is killed by Jake.
+When the last remaining Hollow arrives, it kills Barron who is posing as Jake, before being killed by the real Jake.

-Jake says goodbye to the children in 1943 while he stays in 2016 and goes to find Abe, who has not yet been killed since Barron's death in early 2016 has erased his later presence in Florida.
-After telling Abe his adventures, Abe gives Jake a map of international time loops.
-Jake serves in World War II, and eventually reunites with his friends in 1943.
-Jake, Emma, Miss Peregrine and the children journey to seek a happy time loop.
+Jake says goodbye to the children in 1943, he is especially reluctant to leave Emma, who assures him he must return as he loves his grandfather Abe.
+Back in 2016, Jake finds Abe, still alive as Barron's death in early 2016 had erased his later presence in Florida.
+After telling Abe his adventures, Abe suggests that Jake go to Emma and the others, giving him the ability to find them with his personal map of international time-loops.
+Jake reunites with his friends in 1943 on board the docked ship, telling Emma how he managed to get back via several portals across the world, including 2 years service in World War II.
+The ship departs as Jake, Emma, Miss Peregrine and the children journey to seek a happy time loop.